DEST-DOC/software-documentation/docs/source/execution.rst

 Once you have downloaded the installer, you can run Eclipse installer.

 ..
-Note:: For more detailed approch visit https://www.eclipse.org/downloads/packages/installer
+Note:: For more detailed approach visit https://www.eclipse.org/downloads/packages/installer

 then select Eclipse IDE for Scientific Computing and install it:

 .. image:: ../../images/eclipse2.png
    :alt: Eclipse2
    :align: center
    :class: with-shadow
-   :scale: 90
+   :scale: 80

 Package Description: